-A trip to nearby Unagi Onsen, a real rural onsen town, is a worthwhile excursion.
+A trip to nearby Unagi Onsen, a real local onsen town, is a worthwhile excursion.
 Unagi Onsen is a laidback little village dotted with many small family-run hot springs.
 Rebel and last samurai Saigo Takamori loved this little town, and the chilled countryside atmosphere is a perfect backdrop for ultimate relaxation.